 Arriving at night into the airport at Palermo, we did not see the mountains of Sicily which came to characterise our stay in the country.
 Even in the dark we could tell this country was full of mountains because we soon found ourselves driving into and out of tunnels hewn through the stone.
 From Cefalu, a small town about 40 minutes from the capitol city of Palermo, we headed off the main road further into the inky darkness.
 Our car wound threaded its way up the side of the mountain in search of the villa from Massimo Villas which would be our home for the week.
 With no street lights, the stars were bright in the sky and the silence was complete, except for our car engine and the barking of the occasional dog.
 I’m pretty sure I heard a wolf howl but my husband told me it was my imagination.
 We were very glad when we found Villa Vittoria tucked away behind discreet gates.
 We knew as soon we saw Villa Vittoria, that our family holiday in Sicily with Massimo Villas was going to be good.

-Massimo Villas has several different types of holiday homes catered for different needs such as child-friendly or romantic escapes.
+Massimo Villas has several different types of holiday homes catered for different needs such as child-friendly or romantic escapes in Sicily and in some of the Southern Italian regions, like Puglia and Calabria.
 Our children are older so we did not need a child safety-proofed home.

 Villa Vittoria was described as a ‘design villa’ which was perfect as we were concerned.
 With clean, contemporary lines, the villa was perched on the side of the mountain.
 Large picture windows and roof terraces on the different floors afforded views over Cefalu, the sea and the mountains.
 The villa itself is surrounded by olive groves and fruit trees.